mapping-elections/site/_maps/meae.congressional.congress15.pa.county.md

 In 1818, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.congress.4.special.1818)
-was held in which Jacob Hostetterwas elected to replace Jacob Spengler, who had resigned from office.
+was held in which Jacob Hostetter was elected to replace Jacob Spengler, who had resigned from office.

 In 1818, a [special